nan299dita/Pig-Game/README.md

 # How to download
 Go to code where you'll find download option for the source code you can download from there or directly open the folder named Pig-Game.
 # Credits
-JonasSchemedtmann js course on udemy @jonasschemedtmann jonas.io from where got to learn js with this project.
+JonasSchmedtman js course on udemy from where got to learn js required for this project.